-is a 3-day Central European meeting of audio-visual storytellers seeking innovative forms of narrative employing the use of digital media and interactive technologies to discuss contemporary challenges facing Europe.
+DIGITAL STORIES LAB.
+Breaking out of the bubble is a 2-day Central European meeting of audio-visual storytellers seeking innovative forms of narratives and employing the use of digital media and interactive technologies in the era of fake news and algorithmic media.

 DIGITAL STORIES LAB will focus on digital works that shift boundaries of narrative and visual arts through the use of interaction, immersion and community-based creation of content.
-The event will focus on projects documenting the challenges of the modern world.
-Spanning 3 days, the event will include inspiring lectures, workshops, live shows and networking opportunities.
+Together with international experts, participants will explore topics of fake news, social media bubbles and ways of avoiding algorithmic traps.
+Spanning two days, the event will include inspiring lectures, workshops and networking opportunities.

 Why should you join?

 DIGITAL STORIES LAB aims to enable European makers interested in innovative storytelling to improve their knowledge, skills and creativity in creating stories in a world of fake news and algorithmic bubbles.

 Envisioned as a trans-partisan, international and challenging event, DIGITAL STORIES LAB’s purpose is exchange of ideas, knowledge, experience, presentation of innovative digital tools and above all – establishing a European network of creatives interested in the use of innovative communication and storytelling tools and the new media.
 Our main objective is also to promote new forms of storytelling and contribute to building a civil society through the use of digital culture and modern media.

 Activities during Digital Stories Lab are divided into 3 modules:

 Workshops – hands-on group sessions led by audio-visual specialists from diverse fields including design process, prototyping, interactive storytelling, algorithmic media